Multipole phases in a type of spin ladders with local conserved quantities and generalizations: Details of the solution of the models

 \subsection{The vertical ladder}

 For the vertical ladder, the vertical bonds have spin XYZ interaction and the horizontal bonds have spin ZZ coupling.
-Every unit cell (vertical bonds) cotains two spins; however, the artificial labelling of the spin site in a zigzag order doubles the size of the unit cell, so we consider $2N$ originial unit cells and $4N$ individial spins.
+Every unit cell (vertical bonds) cotains two spins; we consider $2N$ original unit cells and $4N$ individual spins.
 Fig. \ref{figSladder} gives another way to represent the ladder geometry.
-The Hamiltonian of the spin ladder is given by Eq. \eqref{modelone}, written out explicitly, we have
+The Hamiltonian of the spin ladder is given by

-The model has $\mathbb{Z}_{2}$ conserved quantities $\sigma_{2n-1}^{z}\sigma_{2n}^{z}$ for every vertical bond, it can be solved by the Jordan-Wigner (JW) transformation in a rotated basis \eqref{JWtrans}.
+The model has $\mathbb{Z}_{2}$ conserved quantities $\sigma_{2n-1}^{z}\sigma_{2n}^{z}$ for every vertical bond, it can be solved by the JW transformation in a rotated basis.
 In particular we introduce two Majorana fermions $\eta^{\alpha}$ and $\eta^{\beta}$ for every site and the JW transformation is given by, defining the starting point as $s$,

 Applying the JW transformation with $s=1$, the Hamiltonian can be written as